BIO

 STATEMENT

-AC investigates ideas about love, gender deviancy, and authenticity, challenging the idea that the individual is singular rather than multiple in design.
-Identity is tied to the body, both physically and virtually; it continuously undergoes construction and can be understood as both a building and a webpage.
-These ways of framing and reframing showcase how identity is prescriptive, and reflect on how absurdity and humor can be useful tools through deliberate disassociation and punk methodologies to celebrate what it means to be a human on planet earth, and perhaps how it must feel to be an alien too.
+My creative work investigates themes of love, gender deviancy, and authenticity through music, graphic design, technology, fashion, video, painting, and storytelling.
+It challenges the notion that the individual is singular rather than multiple in design.
+Identity is tied to the body, both physically and virtually; it is a continuous process of construction and can be understood as both a building and a webpage.
+These frameworks highlight how identity is prescriptive and reflect on how absurdity and humor can be powerful tools, using deliberate disassociation and punk methodologies to celebrate what it means to be human on planet Earth—and perhaps how it might feel to be an extraterrestrial alien, too.